plumphp/plum-console/README.md

 Usage
 -----

+Please refer to the [Plum documentation](https://github.com/plumphp/plum/blob/master/docs/index.md) for more information about Plum in general.

 PlumConsole currently contains two writers: `ConsoleProgressWriter` and `ConsoleTableWriter`.
 Both are intended to be used in an application that uses Symfony Console component.

-### ConsoleProgressWriter
+### `ConsoleProgressWriter`

-`ConsoleProgressWriter` displays the progress of a workflow in the console.
+`Plum\PlumConsole\ConsoleProgressWriter` displays the progress of a workflow in the console.

 ```php
 use Plum\PlumConsole\ConsoleProgressWriter;